 Key Decisions to Make Before Conducting your Count

 You probably already have a good reason for counting your inventory.
-But this is a good time to consider other benefits to keeping track of your inventory, and the reasons for tracking it.
-The following list of reasons is meant to remind you of common reasons for tracking inventory, as well as stimulate your imagination as you think about why you're doing this.
+But this is a good time to consider other benefits to keeping track of your inventory and the other reasons for tracking it.
+The following list of reasons is meant to remind you of common reasons for tracking inventory as well as stimulate your imagination as you think about why you're doing this.

 Asset Tracking and Valuation

 Most businesses have a large part of their capital tied up in assets.
-These assets may be things like buildings, automobiles, machinery, furniture, fixtures, equipment, computers, etc… Often businesses need to know the value of these assets along with other information as to where they are, when they were purchased, for how much, etc..
-Your accountant may need this information, banks, insurance companies, partners, people in operations, and management.
+These assets may be things like buildings, automobiles, machinery, furniture, fixtures, equipment, and computers.
+Often businesses need to know the value of these assets along with other information as to where they are, when they were purchased, for how much, etc. This information may be needed by your accountant, banks, insurance companies, partners, people in operations, and management.
 You can’t get the best use of your assets if you only have a vague idea of what they are, where they are, and what they cost.
-This is as good a time as any to count your longer term assets.
+This is as good a time as any to count your longer-term assets.

 Managing Stock Levels

-If you are in a business or enterprise that experience demand changes based on the seasons, time of year, holidays, days of the week, etc… Then you will want to have an accurate count of those items that are most affected by these factors.
-You’ll want to know how much of an item you used last time, and how much was left over so you can decide how much to buy this time.
+If you are in a business or enterprise that experiences demand changes based on the seasons, time of year, holidays, days of the week, etc., then you will want to have an accurate count of those items that are most affected by these factors.
+You’ll want to know how much of an item you used last time and how much was left over so you can decide how much to buy this time.

-If disaster strikes how quickly will you be able to account for all of your stock and equipment?
-And if you keep track of these things, where are those records kept?
-On site?
-When considering why your counting your stuff, ask yourself what you’d want to know if everything was gone tomorrow.
+If disaster strikes, how quickly will you be able to account for all of your stock and equipment?
+And if you keep track of these things, where are those records kept? on site?
+When considering why you're counting your stuff, ask yourself what you’d want to know if everything was gone tomorrow.
 What would your insurance company want to know?